appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ##### Workspace

 If you give create permission to the workspace, it gives access to create applications in the respective workspace.

 :::note
 Under App resources, you can only define access for the applications in a workspace.
-To have access for the workspace itself, go to others tab and check the permission adjacent to workspace.
+To have access for the workspace itself, go to [others](#others-permissions) tab and check the permission adjacent to workspace.
 :::

 :::info
 Giving `Create` permission to a workspace has a cascading effect, i.e, it gives create, edit, view, delete permission to all the applications in the workspace.
 :::

 ##### Application

-If you want the user to have create access only to a specific application in a workspace, open the respective workspace's dropdown and check the create permission adjacent to the respective application. `Create` for just an application allows you to create resources like page, action (APIs, queries, JSObjects).
+If you want the user to have create access only to a specific application in a workspace, open the respective workspace's dropdown and check the create permission adjacent to the respective application. `Create` for just an application allows you to create resources like pages, actions (APIs, queries, JSObjects).

 ##### Page